Caleb Serong

-Caleb Serong (born 9 February 2001) is an Australian rules footballer who plays for the Fremantle Football Club in the Australian Football League (AFL).
+Caleb Serong (born 9 February 2001) is an Australian rules footballer who plays for Fremantle in the Australian Football League (AFL).
+A midfielder known for his ball-winning ability and consistency, Serong has been the co-vice-captain of Fremantle since 2023.
+He has won three Doig Medals, awarded to the best and fairest Fremantle player, been selected in the All-Australian team three times and won the AFL Rising Star award in his debut season.

 Early life

 Serong grew up in the Victorian country town of Inverloch before moving to Warragul.
-From 2013 to 2015 Caleb played for the Warragul Colts JFC he was the U12's best & fairest of 2013 and also helped the U14.5's win the Warragul and District Junior Football League premiership that year.
+From 2013 to 2015 he played for the Warragul Colts JFC he was the U12's best & fairest of 2013 and also helped the U14.5's win the Warragul and District Junior Football League premiership that year.
 He attended St Paul's Anglican Grammar School and later boarded at Geelong Grammar School on a sports scholarship.
-He was drafted with the 8th selection in the 2019 AFL draft from Gippsland Power in the NAB League.
 He made his senior debut for Warragul Football Club at the age of 15.
 He co-captained the Victoria Country team at the 2019 AFL Under 18 Championships, where he was awarded the team's MVP award and was named in the All-Australian team.
+He was drafted with the 8th selection in the 2019 AFL draft from Gippsland Power in the NAB League.

 AFL career

+2020

-Serong was recruited by Fremantle with pick eight in the 2019 AFL draft and made his debut in the fourth round of the 2020 AFL season at Metricon Stadium against Gold Coast.
+Serong made his debut in the fourth round of the 2020 AFL season at Metricon Stadium against Gold Coast.

-In Round 8 of the 2020 AFL season Serong was awarded the Rising Star nomination after being one of Fremantle's best players in their 32 point loss to Geelong, and won the award overall at the season's conclusion.
-A thrilling Western Derby in round 22 of the 2021 AFL season saw Serong win Goal of the Year after kicking a remarkable off-the-canvas banana from an 'impossible angle' deep within Optus Stadium’s south-east pocket.
+In Round 8, Serong was awarded the Rising Star nomination after being one of Fremantle's best players in a disappointing 32-point loss to Geelong.
+He was matched up on Geelong veteran Patrick Dangerfield for a significant portion of the game, keeping him to 18 disposals while collecting 22 of his own.
+Following this strong performance, he retained his spot in the team for the remainder of the season.

+Serong was later awarded the 2020 AFL Rising Star award as the league's best young player, polling 48 out of a possible 50 votes, 9 ahead of runner-up Noah Anderson.
+He also won the AFL Players' Association Best first-year player award.